Check-Six.com

 Making the Family Proud...

 Originally from Eddyville, Nebraska – James Clouse, a devout Catholic, was a husband and father to seven children.
 He enlisted in the Air Force in July of 1952.
-He had served in the Air Force nearly 18 years to that point, and served two tours in Southeast Asia – one in Vietnam, and the other in Thailand.
+He had served in the Air Force nearly 18 years to that point, and served in Korea, and two tours in Southeast Asia – one in Vietnam, and the other in Thailand.

 A month later, in late February of 1969, Clouse again displayed heroism when, near the South Vietnam DMZ, he penetrated intense hostile fire to rescue five crewmembers from certain death who had been shot down for enemy forces.
 For his actions, Clouse was awarded the Distinguished Flying Cross